MicrosoftDocs/VBA-Docs/api/Excel.ListDataFormat.DefaultValue.md

 api_name:
 - Excel.ListDataFormat.DefaultValue
 ms.assetid: 503de2f7-878e-a946-9138-10922082bc0d
-ms.date: 06/08/2017
+ms.date: 04/30/2019
 localization_priority: Normal
 ---

 # ListDataFormat.DefaultValue property (Excel)

 Returns **Variant** representing the default data type value for a new row in a column.
 The **Nothing** object is returned when the schema does not specify a default value.
 Read-only **Variant**.

 ## Syntax

 _expression_.**DefaultValue**

-_expression_ A variable that represents a [ListDataFormat](Excel.ListDataFormat.md) object.
+_expression_ A variable that represents a **[ListDataFormat](Excel.ListDataFormat.md)** object.

 ## Remarks

 This property is used only for tables linked to a Microsoft SharePoint Foundation site.

-In Excel, you cannot set any of the properties associated with the  **[ListDataFormat](Excel.ListDataFormat.md)** object.
-You can set these properties, however, by modifying the list on the SharePoint site.
+In Excel, you cannot set any of the properties associated with the **ListDataFormat** object.
+However, you can set these properties by modifying the list on the SharePoint site.

 ## Example

-The following example displays the setting of the  **DefaultValue** property for the third column of the table in Sheet1 of the active workbook.
+The following example displays the setting of the **DefaultValue** property for the third column of the table on Sheet1 of the active workbook.
 This code requires a list linked to a SharePoint site.

 ```vb
 Sub ShowDefaultSetting()